 For New and Potential Patients

-- We’ll start with a free short phone call to talk about your needs and concerns.
-If it sounds like I can help, we’ll schedule an initial home visit.
-I am usually able to schedule a housecall within two business days.
+- If I am currently accepting new patients, we’ll start with a short phone call to talk about your needs and concerns.
+If it sounds like my services are a good fit for your needs, we’ll schedule an initial home visit.

 - New patient housecall

-- First visits are more efficient if you can provide me with some medical records ahead of time.
-If you provide me a release of information (which I can mail or email to you), I can often obtain this information quickly.
+- First visits are more efficient (hence, less expensive) if you can provide me with some medical records ahead of time.
+If you provide me a release of information — which I can mail or email to you — I can often obtain this information quickly.

-- Payment for the minimum one-hour visit is required ahead of the visit.
+- Payment for the initial consultation is required ahead of the visit.
 This payment can be made online or by phone.
 Payment is fully refundable if you cancel with more than 24 hours notice.

 - Recommendations and treatment